-Scandinavian Mountains Airport has an incentive to nurture nature and the environment in which we operate and live.
+Scandinavian Mountains Airport has a natural incentive to nurture nature and the environment in which we operate and live.
 We want to combine accessibility with fossil free and focus on the fact that emissions from the aviation are to be reduced – not air travel itself.

 Sälen's old airport is being expanded

 Scandinavian Mountains Airport is being built on the same bit of land where Sälen Airport has been situated since the early 1970s.
 Its strategic location in the middle of the Nordic region’s largest alpine region and fantastic mountainous nature paves the way for more visitors all year round.
 Tourism thrives in this unique region, which means that sustainability demands are high.

 Scandinavian Mountains Airport is a regional venture in a sparsely populated region, in order to create long-term growth, attracting more job opportunities and permanent residents.
 The company is wholly owned by many local Norwegian and Swedish companies.
 The growing tourism industry is often highlighted as Sweden’s new base industry.
 The industry is personnel-intensive and contributes to an accelerated establishment of both newcomers and young people.

 Is it possible to fly environmentally friendly?